Try the live demo atdemo.gravixar.com

 How I work

 The systems I build for clients run in production.
 I usually run a version myself before recommending it.
-The portal at demo.gravixar.com is the same shape as what I ship — sign in, click around, decide if the workflow makes sense before we talk pricing.
+The portal at demo.gravixar.com is the same shape as what I ship.
+Pick your context, click around, and decide if the workflow makes sense before we talk pricing.

 I prefer iterative engagements.
 Week one you have something running, even if small.
 Week ten you have something that's been used in real conditions and rounded off where the corners caught.
 I don't disappear into a four-month build cycle and surface with a "v1" you've never seen.

 When AI is part of the system, it drafts and suggests; the human approves.
 The SEO agent on this site doesn't auto-publish.
 The case-study drafter doesn't post anything without me reviewing the copy.
-That pattern — AI handles the boring 80%, the human keeps the steering wheel — is what I sell.
+That pattern, AI handles the boring 80% and the human keeps the steering wheel, is what I sell.

 What I'm working on